« Return to AACT homepage

 2. With the balloon still deflated, use the graduated cylinder to add 10 mL of water to the balloon, then quickly close and tie the balloon.
 It is critical to work quickly when tying the balloon!

 3. Shake the balloon to mix the contents.
-Allow the contents to reach room temperature and then start the stopwatch.
+Start the timer as soon as you have finished mixing them.
 Gently swirl the contents every so often.

-4. Measure and record the circumference of the balloon in data table one every two minutes until the size of the balloon no longer changes.
+4. Measure and record the circumference of the balloon in data table one every two minutes.
 To measure, wrap the string around the balloon and note how far the string wrapped around the balloon.
 Use the meter stick to measure the length of the string that wrapped around the balloon.
 When the circumference does not change between measurements, you may stop the timer, and stop measuring.

 5. When you have time, check the weather online for the current pressure and in the classroom.
 Use a thermometer to determine the temperature of the classroom.
 Record these values in data table two.
-Convert the temperature to K, and record this in data table two as well.
+Convert the temperature to Kelvin, and record this in data table two as well.
+(1 degree Celsius = 274.15 Kelvin)

 Data